 You are given an integer array nums

-house from the left has nums[i]
+-th house has nums[i]

+dollars).
 You are also given an integer k

 houses.

-Return the minimum capability of the robber out of all the possible ways to steal at least k
+Return the minimum capability of the robber out of all possible ways to steal at least k

 houses.